San Francisco protesters throw scooters into street to block tech commuters

-San Francisco protesters tossed scooters into the street to block tech buses for almost an hour on Thursday, the San Francisco Chronicle reports.
+Protesters in San Francisco tossed scooters into the street to block tech buses for almost an hour on Thursday, the San Francisco Chronicle reports.

 One protester, Sam Lew, told the Chronicle that San Francisco has prioritized tech over people, "aggressively sweeping people out who are living in tents and sitting on the streets."
 She referenced the scooters that often block San Francisco's sidewalks.